aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 # Virtual Participant Orchestrator for Zoom Meeting

+> :warning: The Zoom Meeting sample **IS NO LONGER Functional**.
+As of Feb 3, 2024 the version of the Zoom Meeting Windows SDK used as a dependency is no longer compatible with Zoom Service.
+This means the sample app (i.e. the bot application that is created by Virtual Patricipant Framework) can no longer join a Zoom meeting as a participant.
+Unfortunately newer versions of the Zoom Meeting Windows SDK wrappend in a Docker container can no longer stream media to Amazon Kinesis Video Stream rendering them incompatible with the sample.
+After a lengthy investigation we have not been able to resolve the compatiblity issue, highlighting the fragility of this sample solution.
+This bring our Virtual Participant Framework sample and the experiment to End of Life.
+For any community support or questions please connect with the Zoom developer ecosystem team via the [Zoom Developer Forum](https://devforum.zoom.us/).

 ## About

 This virtual participant orchestrator for Zoom Meeting is developed by AWS Prototyping and Cloud Engineering (PACE) team and Solutions Architects.
 The objectives of this prototype include: